amitchandhok7/UEFA_EURO_CUP/README.md

-# UEFA_EURO_CUP
+# UEFA_EURO_CUP_2024_PREDICTION

-Hi,

-This project is deigned to showcase my technical skills using Python with the following libraries:
+This project is designed to showcase my technical skills using Python with the following libraries:
 - Pandas
 - NumPy
 - SciPy